-class scrapy.http.Response (url, status=200, headers=None, body=b'', flags=None, request=None
+class scrapy.http.Response(url, status=200, headers=None, body=b", flags=None, request=None])

-) A Response object represents an HTTP response, which is usually downloaded (by the Downloader) and fed to the Spiders for processing.
+A Response object represents an HTTP response, which is usually downloaded (by the Downloader) and fed to the Spiders for processing.

 - url (string) the URL of this response - status (integer) the HTTP status of the response.
 Defaults to 200. - headers (dict) the headers of this response.
-The dict values can be strings (for single valued headers) or lists (for multi-valued headers). - body (str) the response body.
-It must be str, not unicode, unless you're using a encoding-aware Response subclass, such as TextResponse. - flags (list) is a list containing the initial values for the Response. flags attribute.
+The dict values can be strings (for single valued headers) or lists (for multi-valued headers). - body (bytes) the response body.
+To access the decoded text as str (unicode in Python 2) you can use response.text from an encoding-aware Response subclass, such as TextResponse. - flags (list) is a list containing the initial values for the Response. flags attribute.
 If given, the list will be shallow copied. - request (Request object) the initial value of the Response.request attribute.
 This represents the Request that generated this response.